akihikodaki/dts/test_plans/cvl_dcf_qos_test_plan.rst

    stop forward, check the result: the throughput's proportion of queue0-3 and queue4-7 is about 20:80 as the DCB TC bandwidth setting.

-4. set both two profiles' PIR to 500000000, other settings are the same as step2, send same streams as step3. send each stream separately, check the port3 tx rate is about 3.95Gbps, closed to the PIR 4Gbps, check queue mapping is same as step3.
+4. Set both two profiles' PIR to 500000000, other settings are the same as step2, send same streams as step3. send each stream separately, check the port3 tx rate is about 3.95Gbps, closed to the PIR 4Gbps, check queue mapping is same as step3.